menarest/cooc_mutualism/README.md

 # Requirements:

-To run all analyses from scratch including data wrangling and prepararion steps, you will need to download the data from BExIS using the IDs (and version):
+To run all analyses from scratch including data wrangling and prepararion steps, you will need to download the data from BExIS using the IDs:

-- plants: 23586 (1.3.1)
+- plants: 23586 (2)
-- butterflies: 12526 (1.8.19)
+- butterflies: 12526 (2)
-- species taxonomy table: 31733 (7)
+- species taxonomy table: 31733 (8)
 - species interactions:
-  - Imago ALB: 31734 (7)
+  - Imago ALB: 31734 (8)
-  - Larva ALB: 31735 (3)
+  - Larva ALB: 31735 (4)
-  - Imago SCH: 31736 (2)
+  - Imago SCH: 31736 (3)
-  - Larva SCH: 31737 (2)
+  - Larva SCH: 31737 (3)
 - flower availability: 4302 (2) and 4964 (2)
 - flower visitation: 10160 (3)